SwamiKannan/Fare-Prediction-App/README.md

 # Fare_Prediction_App

-This is an exploration of Streamlit.
-I built a web app for fare prediction.
+A web app for fare prediction built on top of my machine learning model for predicting NYC cab fares.

 For model creation, training and testing, check the repo [here](https://github.com/SwamiKannan/NYC-taxi-fares)